 Boot from the Windows setup disk and perform standard OS installation steps.
 When the screen requesting you to load the driver appears, select Browse.

 Insert the USB thumb drive and then browse to the location of the driver.
-The locations of the drivers are as follows:
+The location of the driver is as follows: \RST\f6flpy-x64